mongo-dart/mongo_dart/doc/manual/connection/simple_connection_auth.md

 # Authentication

 **Updated for Mongodb ver 4.4 and mongo_dart version 0.5.0**
-Authentication requires the creation of users in the nmongodb instance Provided that we have a three members replica set: replica0, replica1 and replica2 with no authentication we have to perform the steps listed in [this tutorial](https://docs.mongodb.com/manual/tutorial/enable-authentication/).
+Authentication requires the creation of users in the nmongodb instance.
+Provided that we have a three members replica set: replica0, replica1 and replica2 with no authentication we have to perform the steps listed in [this tutorial](https://docs.mongodb.com/manual/tutorial/enable-authentication/).

-Once that the user have been created you have to activat authentication for the server.
+Once that the user have been created you have to activate authentication for the server.
 This is possible in two ways:

 - adding the --auth parameter to the mongod command line (Ex. "mongod --auth --port 27017 --dbpath /var/lib/mongodb")